 How to get to Gukje Market:

 Take the subway in Busan to Jagalchi Station (line 1).
-Take the #7 exit and go to BIFF Square and walk straight for 5 minutes until you see a food alley.
+Take the #7 exit.
+Then go to BIFF Square and walk straight for 5 minutes until you see a food alley.

 Noryangin Fish Market